canonical/real-time-ubuntu-docs/docs/how-to/measure-maximum-latency.rst

     sudo apt install gnuplot

-Then, download the `histogram-plot.sh`_ script, make executable and run it:
+Then, download the `histogram-plot.sh`_ script, make it executable and run it:

 .. code-block:: bash